microsoft/MixedReality-WebRTC/docs/manual/building-windows.md

 ### Environment and tooling

-- The NuGet packages for the input dependencies (see _Core input dependencies_ below) require in total approximately **10 GB of disk space**.
-Those dependencies contain unstripped `.lib` files much larger than the final compiled DLL libraries, for both the Debug and Release build configurations.
+- The low-level WebRTC implementation from Google (`webrtc.lib`) requires in total approximately **20 GB of disk space** when built for all supported Windows variants.

 - Due to Windows paths length limit, it is recommended to **clone the source repository close to the root** of the filesystem, _e.g._ `C:\mr-webrtc\` or similar, as the recursive external dependencies create a deep hierarchy which may otherwise produce paths beyond the OS limit and result in build failure.